-Challah, a traditional Jewish bread made of egg-enriched dough and shaped into braids, is prepared much the same way in Jewish communities around the globe.
+Challah, a traditional braided bread made of egg-and-oil-enriched dough, is prepared much the same way in Jewish communities around the globe.
 But that hasn’t stopped modern cooks from putting a personal spin on it.
 Take Leah Koenig’s delicious pumpkin apple butter challah, or Deb Perelman’s fig and sea salt variation.

 Five years ago, on a whim, I added garam masala, an Indian spice mix, to my favorite challah recipe.
 I had forgotten all about it, until a friend mentioned recently that she had come across a challah recipe with Indian flavors on the blog Foodwanderings.
 In a nod to her Indian Jewish roots, the blog’s author, Shulie Madnick, infused challah dough with mustard seeds, turmeric, saffron, and curry leaves.
 Jews have lived in India for over two thousand years, mainly in the cities of Cochin, Chennai, and Mumbai.
 With the exception of challah, which is prepared the traditional way, Indian Jewish cuisine incorporates local ingredients and flavors, like coconut, cardamom, and cloves.

 I decided to go back to the drawing board and improve my “masala challah” recipe.
 Rather than use store bought garam masala, as I did last time, I created my own spice mix.
 Ground cinnamon, cloves, and cardamom add warmth, while whole cumin and fennel seeds provide little bursts of spice.
 The result is delicious, and addictive!

 4 cups flour

 ½ cup olive oil

 1 cup warm water (around 120-130 degrees F)